Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ScheduleDecision"

-Re-exports all named exports from the "effect/ScheduleDecision" module as "ScheduleDecision".
+Re-exports all named exports from the "effect/ScheduleDecision" module as `ScheduleDecision`.

 **Signature**